Majid Khan (detainee): Early life

 He returned to the United States for a short period to continue his work as a database administrator in a Maryland government office.
 He claims that he helped the FBI investigate and arrest an illegal immigrant from Pakistan during this time.

 On December 25, 2002, Aafia Siddiqui made a trip from Pakistan to the U.S., saying that she was looking for a job.
 She left the U.S. on January 2, 2003.
 The FBI suspects that the real purpose of her trip was to open a P.O. box for Khan.
 Siddiqui registered Khan as co-owner of the box, claiming he was her husband.
 The key to the box was later found held by Uzair Paracha, who was convicted of providing material support to al-Qaeda and was sentenced to 30 years in federal prison in 2006; fifteen years after his arrest, Uzair's conviction was deemed void on July 3, 2018, by Judge Sidney H. Stein, based on newly discovered statements made by Ammar al-Baluchi, Majid Khan (detainee) and Khalid Sheikh Mohammed, bringing his involvement and intentions into question.
-Siddiqui's ex-husband said he was suspicious of Siddiqui's intentions, as she made her trip at a time when U.S. universities are closed.